XorSum/systemds-remac/README.md

 The running command of ReMac is the same as [that of SystemDS](https://systemds.apache.org/docs/2.0.0/site/run#executing-the-dml-script).

-In addition, there are optional arguments for ReMac:
+In addition, there are options to run ReMac:

 * The default estimator of matrix sparsity is metadata-based.
-To use the MNC estimator, you need to add `-mnc`.
+To use the MNC estimator, you need to add `-mnc` in the command line.

 * ReMac uses the dynamic programming-based method for adaptive elimination in default.
-To use the enumeration method, you need to add `-optimizer force`.
+To use the enumeration method, you need to add `-optimizer force` in the command line.

 For example, the command to run the DFP algorithm on the criteo1 dataset with the MNC estimator and the dynamic programming-based method is
 ```shell